12.10.25

 When selecting a phone plan, make sure you consider whether you'll want to use your phone as a hotspot and then check out how much hotspot data various plans allow.

-Cell phone hotspot: Most smartphones have a feature that lets them use cellular data to create a Wi-Fi connection so other devices can connect to the internet through them.
+Cell phone hotspot (personal hotspot): Most smartphones have a feature that lets them use cellular data to create a Wi-Fi connection so other devices can connect to the internet through them.

 Public Wi-Fi hotspot: A Wi-Fi network in a set location that’s available for wide public use or to a targeted group of people, like customers.